01/25/2022 by Carney Sandoe Staff | Conferences

 Time to Shine: Rocking a 30-Minute Interview

 Landing an interview is the primary goal of any job-seeker.
 It’s a foot in the door, an opportunity to enliven your candidate file, a real-life shot at a job.
-It’s a way to explain in-person the qualities and skills that make you the right fit.
+It’s a way to explain in-person your qualities and skills that will add value to a school community.

 An interview is enough pressure and excitement as it is.
 So what do you do when it’s cut short?

-Our FORUM hiring conferences are wonderful ways to interview with multiple schools in one place.
-But each conference interview slot is only 30 minutes long—how do you condense your candidacy into half an hour?
+Our hiring conferences are wonderful ways to interview with multiple schools in one place.
+But each conference interview slot is only 30 minutes long — how do you condense your candidacy into half an hour?

 1. Write It Down